Review 728: Juno

 Juno can also be seen as a meditation on maturity.

-One of its innovations is tor provide us with a stepmother who isn't wicked: Juno's parents are divorced and Mac has remarried Bren who while stern is otherwise a reasonable person, clearly loves Juno and only wants the best for her.
+One of its innovations is to provide us with a stepmother who isn't wicked: Juno's parents are divorced and Mac has remarried Bren who while stern is otherwise a reasonable person, clearly loves Juno and only wants the best for her.

 Michael Cera (fresh off from Superbad) playing Paulie Bleeker

 Jason Bateman & Jennifer Garner are lovely playing Mark and Vanessa Loring, the couple Juno meets to adopt her baby.
 Outwardly, Mark seems like he'll be a cool dad and seems like a fun person for Juno to hang out with but deep down, he's hiding his own insecurities, he's just too cowardly to admit it.
 He's almost a child himself, peacocking his room to Juno where he stores his music and guitar collection and his ambition to be a rock star.
-From his perspective, he has to deal with his high sophisticated wife
+From his perspective, he has to deal with his high sophisticated wife who is very uptight and can be cold and judgemental at times while he has interest similar to a teens and being father just isn't his priority.

 Allison Janney